Get More Sleep Apnea / Oral Appliance Patients

 Why Sleep Apnea Is a Massive Opportunity for Dentists

-An estimated 80% of moderate to severe sleep apnea cases remain undiagnosed.
+The American Academy of Sleep Medicine estimates that most moderate to severe sleep apnea cases remain undiagnosed.
 Meanwhile, up to 50% of CPAP users abandon their machines within the first year.
-These patients are actively searching for alternatives — and oral appliance therapy is the most common one.
+These patients are actively searching for alternatives, and oral appliance therapy is the most common one.

 The challenge?
 Most patients don't know dentists offer sleep apnea treatment.
 Your marketing must first educate patients that dental solutions exist, then position your practice as a qualified provider with the training and technology to help.